MasterHaxixu/MCASTCancelledBot/README.md

-# MCAST Cancelled Lectures Bot
+# MCAST Cancelled Lectures Discord Bot

 ### How It Works:
 - Utilises an API endpoint which scrapes the cancelled page and returns the data in JSON format.